DeepRegNet/DeepReg/docs/source/docs/configuration.md

 - `gmi`: Calls a global mutual informatin loss.
 Requires the following arguments:
   - `num_bins`: int, optional, default=23.
 Number of bins for intensity.
   - `sigma_ratio`: float, optional, default=0.5.
-A hyper parameter for the gaussian function.
+A hyperparameter for the Gaussian kernel density estimation.

 #### Label

 The label loss calculates dissimilarity between labels.

-All pre-implemented losses can be used as multi-scale or single scale losses.
+All default DeepReg losses can be used as multi-scale or single scale losses.
 Multi-scale losses require a kernel Additionally, all losses can be weighted, so the following two arguments are global to all provided losses:

 - `weight`: float type, weight of individual loss element in total loss function.
 - `scales`: list of ints, or None.
 Optional argument.
 If you do not pass this argument (or pass the list [0], the value `null` or an empty value pair), the loss is calculated at a single scale.
-If you past a list of length > 1, a multi-scale loss will be used.
+If you pass a list of length > 1, a multi-scale loss will be used.
 WARNING: an empty list ([]) will raise an error.
 - `kernel`: str, "gaussian" or "cauchy", default "gaussian".
 Optional argument.
 Defines the kernel to use for multi-scale losses.